Carowet/Carowet/README.md

-Hi, I'm Caro, a Full-Stack Developer 👩🏼‍💻
+Hi, I'm Caro, Full-Stack Developer 👩🏼‍💻

 I embarked on my coding journey in 2017 when I had to learn HTML and CSS under 48 hours for a student association project.
 In 2019, I applied to Ecole 42, a leading coding school in Paris, France, and was eligible to take the 1-month coding exam in June 2020.